opencadc/science-containers/docs/user-guide/storage/index.md

 ### `/arc/home/username/` - Personal Space

-**✅ Perfect for:**
+!!! info "When to Use ARC Home"
     - Personal configuration files (`.bashrc`, `.jupyter/`)
     - SSH keys and authentication credentials
     - Personal scripts and utilities
     - Small reference files

 **⚠️ Limitations:**

   - **10GB default quota** (contact support for increases)
   - Personal access only (not shared)
   - Not suitable for large datasets

 ### Managing ARC Storage {#storage-management}